rubenhortas/rubenhortas.github.io/_posts/2024-02-24-htb-codify.md

 ### joshua

-Now, we have a new user and paswsword, and since seems useless on the web, we will try to connect by `ssh`:
+Now, we have a new user and password, and since seems useless on the web, we will try to connect by `ssh`:

 `ssh joshua@10.10.11.239`